stomaras/Complete-x86-Assembly-/README.md

   - jns = jump if sign flag is not raised , sign flag(sf) = 0

+  - ja = jump if the value is unsigned

+  - jnae = jump if not above or equal

   - A > B  X  A<=B <=>    A > B = not(A<=B)